 The UOG MBA is an internationally recognised Master’s degree in business administration and management.
 It prepares managers for organisation-wide leadership and decision making by examining each of the functions of business in turn.
 Building on this broad foundation, the MBA focuses on the integrative disciplines of business strategy and the management of change, leading to a real-world consultancy project and an individual piece of business research, submitted as a dissertation.
 The programme approaches leadership thematically from the starting points of creativity, practicality and social resourcefulness, and focuses strongly on the personal development of participants, including career management.

-The objective of the MBA International Business (Tourism & Hospitality Management) is to impart the industry concepts, skills and functions from the management perspective.
+The objective of the MBA International Business (Tourism & Hospitality Management) (TEACH-OUT BY JAN 2024) is to impart the industry concepts, skills and functions from the management perspective.
 This involves conceptual learning as well as practical learning.
 Specifically aimed at working adults and university graduates, the learning process combines the convenience of directed reading, intensive workshops, guest speaker’s seminars and networking.

 The University of Greenwich has provided career-orientated programmes for over 100 years.
 In addition to the theoretical and practical learning from the programme, the MBA benefits from attracting participants from many countries across the globe, all with their own business and cultural experiences.
 This provides a unique opportunity for students to understand business from a truly international perspective and to forge long-lasting business relationships, and friendships, with other participants globally.